 If there is something that you really want to [have to] do, but you tend to push it down on your priority list as the day progresses, get that one thing done ASAP.
 As a yoga trainer it’s important for me to keep up my yoga practice atleast 3 – 4 times a week [besides other forms of exercise].
 On days when I skip my morning yoga in the hope that I will do it in the evening, I’m often unable to do it altogether as other things take precedence.
 So even if it’s just 10 minutes, I make sure that I do yoga in the morning itself.
 Whether you need to write, run, read, or practise some skill, make sure you do it in the morning before other important/unavoidable tasks take over your time.
 You don’t want to end your day with feelings of guilt and regret for not having done what matters to you the most.

-Try the above suggestions for four weeks and notice the difference to your sense of purpose and your energy levels.
+I urge you to tweak your morning routine for four weeks; to include the above suggestions and notice the difference to your sense of purpose and your energy levels.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!